 PLEASE NOTE: All University of Maryland study abroad programs are financially self-supporting and, therefore, subject to cancelation due to low enrollment.

-Dr. Katherine Worboys Izsak serves as Co-Director of the program.
+Dr. Katherine Worboys Izsak serves as Director of the program.
 She is University of Maryland's Undergraduate and Graduate Director for Terrorism Studies and the Education Director for the National Consortium for the Study of Terrorism and Responses to Terrorism.
 She also maintains a Faculty Affiliation in UMD's Department of Anthropology.
 Dr. Izsak holds a Ph.D. in History and Anthropology from the University of Michigan and has taught widely on impacts of terrorism and responses to terrorism, as well as other topics related to national and international security.
-She has taught short-term study abroad programs for UMD in Singapore, Netherlands, Germany, France, and Australia, and co-directed the 2016 iteration of this program to Japan.
+She has taught short-term study abroad programs for UMD in Singapore, Netherlands, Germany, France, and Australia, and has directed this program since 2016.
 She also co-taught the UMD/Coursera Massive Open Online Course, Understanding Terrorism and the Terrorist Threat, where she facilitated a cross-cultural dialogue on terrorism between 20,000 participants.

 For course, itinerary or in-country information, please contact the Program Director.
 For general questions or assistance with applying, contact EA Short-term Programs.

 As a part of this program, you will engage in the following activities:

 - Cultural exchange and service learning with Japanese university students in the Tohoku region, which was hardest hit by the March 2011 disaster.

 - Disaster preparedness training, including undergoing simulations of earthquakes, fires, and typhoons (bring your towel!).